 Acne marks are a very annoying problem and they can really affect us on a psychological level.
 Although on my guide on acne I talk in greater detail about them, I want to make a brief mention of an ingredient that can especially help you to reduce those marks and spots, in addition to the redness derived from the inflammation that acne causes: azelaic acid.
 An interesting aspect about this acid is that it can be used even if you have sensitive skin, which is why it has become a favorite of many.
-If you want to start incorporating it into your beauty routines, you can do it with The Ordinary Azelaic Acid Suspension 10%, which you can get on DECIEM, on Amazon, on SkinStore and on FeelUnique and the Paula’s Choice 10% Azelaic Acid Booster, available at Paula’s Choice, on Niche Beauty and on Cult Beauty.
+If you want to start incorporating it into your beauty routines, you can do it with The Ordinary Azelaic Acid Suspension 10%, which you can get on DECIEM (recommended), on SkinStore and on FeelUnique and the Paula’s Choice 10% Azelaic Acid Booster, available at Paula’s Choice and on Niche Beauty.

 If you are concerned about blackheads and the appearance of your pores:

 On my guide on acne I talk in more detail about how our pores get clogged and lead to the appearance of pimples.
 To keep your pores clean and in good condition it is important to maintain a proper facial cleansing routine.
-You can also incorporate into your beauty routines a good antioxidant such as niacinamide (which helps rebalance oil levels and reduce redness), which you can find in the Paula’s Choice 10% Niacinamide Booster, available at Paula’s Choice, on Niche Beauty and on Cult Beauty and on the The Ordinary Niacinamide 10% + Zinc 1%, which you may find on DECIEM, on Amazon, on SkinStore and on FeelUnique
+You can also incorporate into your beauty routines a good antioxidant such as niacinamide (which helps rebalance oil levels and reduce redness), which you can find in the Paula’s Choice 10% Niacinamide Booster, available at Paula’s Choice and on Niche Beauty and on the The Ordinary Niacinamide 10% + Zinc 1%, which you may find on DECIEM, on SkinStore and on FeelUnique.

 In addition to salicylic acid, if your pores have a tendency to clog, azelaic acid, which I talked about before, can also help you due to its keratolytic properties, which help prevent the appearance of comedones.
 In addition, it is also very useful if you have small marks or redness derived from acne (about which you can read more in this other article).
-I recommend The Ordinary Azelaic Acid Suspension 10%, which you can get on DECIEM, on Amazon, on SkinStore and on FeelUnique and the Paula’s Choice 10% Azelaic Acid Booster, available at Paula’s Choice, on Niche Beauty and on Cult Beauty.
+I recommend The Ordinary Azelaic Acid Suspension 10%, which you can get on DECIEM (recommended), on SkinStore and on FeelUnique and the Paula’s Choice 10% Azelaic Acid Booster, available at Paula’s Choice and on Niche Beauty.